honemik/Qastella/README.md

 3. **Add Question** – Use the *Add Question* page to quickly paste text and images when creating new questions.
 4. **Start Exam** – Visit *Mock Exam* to configure the number of questions and start a practice session.
 After submitting you will see your score.
 5. **Review History** – The *History* page lists past attempts.
 Click an entry to see detailed answers.
-6. **Settings** – Change the data directory, export your questions and history, and adjust theme colour or dark mode.
+6. **Settings** – Change the data directory, export your questions and history, and toggle dark mode.